razimasoodi/Text-Clustering-using-SOM/README.md

 1. Using all documents, build an SOM with one neuron for each class.
 2. Depict the SOM-hits plot.
-3. Compute and report the confusion matrix.
+3. Compute the confusion matrix.

 b) On-center, off-surround approach